Passerine

-A passerine (/ˈpæsəraɪn/) is any bird of the order Passeriformes (/ˈpæsərᵻfɔrmiːz/; from Latin passer 'sparrow' and formis '-shaped'), which includes more than half of all bird species.
-Sometimes known as perching birds, passerines are distinguished from other orders of birds by the arrangement of their toes (three pointing forward and one back), which facilitates perching.
+A passerine (/ˈpæsəraɪn/) is any bird of the order Passeriformes (/ˈpæsərᵻfɔrmiːz/; from Latin passer 'sparrow' and formis '-shaped') which includes more than half of all bird species.
+Sometimes known as perching birds, passerines generally have an anisodactyl arrangement of their toes (three pointing forward and one back), which facilitates perching.

-With more than 140 families and some 6,500 identified species, Passeriformes is the largest clade of birds and among the most diverse clades of terrestrial vertebrates, representing 60% of birds.
-Passerines are divided into three clades: Acanthisitti (New Zealand wrens), Tyranni (suboscines), and Passeri (oscines or songbirds).
-The passerines contain several groups of brood parasites such as the viduas, cuckoo-finches, and the cowbirds.
-Most passerines are omnivorous, while the shrikes are carnivorous.
+With more than 140 families and some 6,500 identified species, Passeriformes is the largest order of birds and one of the most diverse clades of terrestrial vertebrates, representing 60% of birds.
+Passerines are divided into three suborders: New Zealand wrens; Suboscines, primarily found in North and South America; and songbirds.
+Passerines originated in the Southern Hemisphere around 60 million years ago.

+Most passerines are insectivorous or omnivorous, and eat both insects and fruit or seeds.

+Etymology

-The terms "passerine" and "Passeriformes" are derived from the scientific name of the house sparrow, Passer domesticus, and ultimately from the Latin term passer, which refers to sparrows and similar small birds.
+The terms "passerine" and "Passeriformes" are derived from the scientific name of the house sparrow, Passer domesticus, whose genus is the Latin word for sparrow.
+Formerly this meant the songbirds of Europe; now it also includes perching, non-singing birds from the Americas.

 Description

-The order is divided into three suborders, Tyranni (suboscines), Passeri (oscines or songbirds), and the basal Acanthisitti.
+The order is divided into three suborders, Tyranni (non-singing, Americas), Passeri (songbirds), and the basal New Zealand wrens.
 Oscines have the best control of their syrinx muscles among birds, producing a wide range of songs and other vocalizations, though some of them, such as the crows, do not sound musical to human beings.
 Some, such as the lyrebird, are accomplished mimics.
 The New Zealand wrens are tiny birds restricted to New Zealand, at least in modern times; they were long placed in Passeri.

 Most passerines are smaller than typical members of other avian orders.
 The heaviest and altogether largest passerines are the thick-billed raven and the larger races of common raven, each exceeding 1.5 kg and 70 cm.
 The superb lyrebird and some birds-of-paradise, due to very long tails or tail coverts, are longer overall.
 The smallest passerine is the short-tailed pygmy tyrant, at 6.5 cm and 4.2 g.